tech

 • If your water heater has a self-ignition ability, you should hold down the ignition knob for at least 60 seconds.
 After that, change the setting on your regulator to “on.”

-• If you must relight the pilot with a flame, all you need is a long lighter.
+• If you must relight the pilot with a flame, use a long lighter.
 While holding the lighter over your gas supply tube, turn it on.
-Using this technique should be sufficient to relight your pilot light.
+This should be sufficient to relight your pilot light.

 5. Electric Water Heater Malfunction

-Another method to verify this concept is to substitute the primary energy source from wall outlets with another electronic device that has its own internal battery backup system.
+One way to test this is to substitute the primary energy source from wall outlets with another electronic device that has its own internal battery backup system.
 If switching power sources does not turn on any heated taps, there is no electricity flowing to your electric water heater.

-The lack of hot water is a common problem that can be resolved by looking for loose connections to the water heater and resetting any fuses in the circuit breaker box that may have tripped, causing a lack of hot water.
+The lack of hot water can often be resolved by looking for loose connections to the water heater and resetting any fuses in the circuit breaker box that may have tripped, causing the water heater to not work.
 After about an hour, your home will be supplied with warm water again if the breaker tripped.
 A bad signal is indicated by a circuit breaker that continues to trip; so push the reset button.
 If there’s still an issue, contact a qualified electrician.

 6. Thermostat Malfunction